garett09/tapos-na-ba-ang-covid-ph/README.md

 It's better to practice than do nothing about the situation in your country.

 ## To-Do's
--Do well in school
+- Do well in school
--Finish school
+- Finish school

 ## Project setup
 ```